Here's What You Should Really Know About MSG

 MSG is one of the most notorious ingredients in the United States.
-The Japanese ingredient, once commonly used in Chinese restaurants stateside, has been blamed for making people feel ill with symptoms ranging from headaches to asthma.
+The Japanese ingredient that’s commonly used in Chinese restaurants stateside, has been blamed for making people feel ill with symptoms ranging from headaches to asthma.
 (This reaction came to be known as Chinese Restaurant Syndrome.)

 Many studies have been done to determine a relationship between the consumption of MSG and the symptoms that comprise the syndrome mentioned above, but they have failed to find a link.